-Iwanaga, who also established Pac-10 and California single-year records during her senior campaign with a .524 (43-for-82) three-point percentage, was a four-year starter and captain, a three-time Pac-10 All-Academic honoree and an all-conference honorable mention pick during the 2004-05 season for California.
+Iwanaga, who also established Pac-10 and Cal single-year records during her senior campaign with a .524 (43-for-82) three-point percentage, was a four-year starter and captain, a three-time Pac-10 All-Academic honoree and an all-conference honorable mention during the 2004-05 season.
 Iwanaga departed the Golden Bear program ranked fourth all-time with 122 three-pointers, seventh with 115 appearances and ninth with 317 assists.

-Prior to her tenure at St. Francis HS, Iwanaga also served as the head coach of the San Jose Cagers AAU White squad and as the assistant junior varsity coach at her alma mater, Mitty HS (San Jose).
+Prior to her tenure at St. Francis, Iwanaga also served as the head coach of the San Jose Cagers AAU White squad and as the assistant junior varsity coach at her alma mater, Mitty HS (San Jose).

-A native of Santa Clara, Calif., Iwanaga earned a B.A. in sociology from California in 2005 and is currently studying for a master’s degree in sports management.
+A native of Santa Clara, Calif., Iwanaga earned a B.A. in sociology from Cal in 2005 and is currently studying for a master’s degree in sports management.

-Former Cal Poly standout Kari Duperron joined the staff for the
+Former Cal Poly standout Kari Duperron joined the staff before

-Duperron came to Cal Poly from the University of Washington where she helped secure the No. 37 recruiting class in the nation in 2011.
+Duperron came to Cal Poly from the University of Washington, where she helped secure the No. 37 recruiting class in the nation in 2011.
 Her duties with the Huskies included recruiting, practice instruction, scouting and coaching the guards.
-Duperron coached Washington guards, Kristi Kingma, an All Pac-10 first team performer and Charmaine Barlow, All-Pac 10 Defensive Team Honorable Mention.
+Duperron coached Washington guards Kristi Kingma (an All-Pac-10 First Team performer) and Charmaine Barlow (All-Pac-10 Defensive Honorable Mention).

-Prior to her joining the staff at Washington, Duperron spent two years at the University of Nevada, Las Vegas under coach Kathy Olivier.
-Duperron served as the Recruiting Coordinator and the 2009 Lady Rebel recruiting class was ranked No. 56 in the nation.
+Prior to joining the staff at Washington, Duperron spent two years at UNLV under coach Kathy Olivier.
+Duperron served as the Recruiting Coordinator, and the 2009 Lady Rebel recruiting class was ranked No. 56 in the nation.
 On the basketball court, Duperron helped develop UNLV’s guards, scouting and offensive game plan.

-While at UNLV, she was heavily involved in the teams community service involvement and marketing.
+While at UNLV, she was heavily involved in the team's community service involvement and marketing.
 She conducted several free youth clinics in Las Vegas, including a free pre-game clinic with over 300 participants.
-She was hands on in developing and enhancing the department’s web site.
 She also served as the Camp Director of the Lady Rebel Team and Day Camp.

-Duperron began her coaching career at UCLA (2003-2007),where she began as an intern, and also served as the director of basketball operations and an interim assistant coach under head coach Kathy Olivier.
+Duperron began her coaching career at UCLA (2003-07), where she began as an intern, and also served as the Director of Basketball Operations and as an interim assistant coach.

 Mackenzie Argens, a four-year standout with the University of

-During her career at Washington, Argens was voted as the team’s Peer Advocate to facilitate conflict management and encourage team-building techniques and was the team’s representative for Washington’s Student-Athlete Advisory Council (WSAAC).
+During her career at Washington, Argens was voted as the team’s Peer Advocate to facilitate conflict management and encourage team-building techniques and was the team’s representative for Washington’s Student-Athlete Advisory Council.

-This past season she was a varsity coach at Roosevelt High School in Seattle and was chosen to attend the WBCA “So You Want to be a Coach” program during the Final Four in New Orleans.
+In 2012-13, she was a varsity coach at Roosevelt High School in Seattle and was chosen to attend the WBCA’s “So You Want to be a Coach” program during the Final Four in New Orleans.

-Argens graduated in 2012 from Washington with a bachelor of degree in interdisciplinary visual arts.
+Argens graduated in 2012 from Washington with a degree in interdisciplinary visual arts.

 Director of Basketball

-Kat Suderman joined head coach Faith Mimnaugh’s staff this past season and will serve as the Director of Basketball Operations.
+Kat Suderman joined the staff as the Director of Basketball Operations in 2013.

-She works closely with the coaching staff throughout the year and is responsible for the planning and organization of team travel including preparing and distributing itineraries, coordinating meals, and booking our accommodations and transportation.
+She works closely with the coaching staff throughout the year and is responsible for the planning and organization of team travel, including preparing and distributing itineraries, coordinating meals, and booking accommodations and transportation.

 She will also assist with scheduling and making arrangements for practices and shootarounds.

-She will also serve as the point for the women’s basketball Booster Club that will include pre-game activities prior to all Saturday home games in the tent.
+She also serves as the point for the Women’s Basketball Booster Club prior to all Saturday home games.

-The 2009 UC Santa Barbara graduate earned All-Big West Conference First Team honors her junior season after she averaged a career-high in points, field goal percentage and blocked shots.
-She scored in double figures in 17 of her 28 games last season
+The 2009 UC Santa Barbara graduate earned All-Big West Conference First Team honors her junior season after she averaged career highs in points, field-goal percentage and blocked shots.
+She earned a degree in literature from UCSB.

-Her career continued overseas in Thessaloniki, Greece for Apollon Kalamaria Division I Professional Women's basketball team in 2009-2010 and the next season in Mourenx, France for Elan Bearnais League II Professional Women's Basketball team.
+Her career continued as a pro overseas in Thessaloniki, Greece for Apollon Kalamaria in 2009-10 and the next season in Mourenx, France for Elan Bearnais.